mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### socket

 Path where the socket should be created when `protocol=socket`.
-Make sure that Grafana has appropriate permissions before you change this setting.
+Make sure that Mosaicoo has appropriate permissions before you change this setting.

 ### cdn_url

-> **Note**: Available in Grafana v7.4 and later versions.
+> **Note**: Available in Mosaicoo v7.4 and later versions.

-Specify a full HTTP URL address to the root of your Grafana CDN assets.
-Grafana will add edition and version paths.
+Specify a full HTTP URL address to the root of your Mosaicoo CDN assets.
+Mosaicoo will add edition and version paths.

 For example, given a cdn url like `https://cdn.myserver.com` grafana will try to load a javascript file from `http://cdn.myserver.com/grafana-oss/7.4.0/public/build/app.<hash>.js`.